optimalpse/optimalpse.github.io/content/authors/ilya/_index.md

   - Graduate Students
 ---

-Ilya is a PhD candidate working at the intersection of reinforcement learning, optimal control and process systems engineering.
-He has a background in theoretical and computational physics and previously worked in data science and software engineering within the energy and food industries in Mexico.
-Curiosity driven, usually by applied mathematics and computer simulations!
+I am a PhD candidate at Imperial College London, where my research focuses on the intersection of reinforcement learning, differentiable programming and nonlinear optimal control.
+Curiosity driven, usually by applied mathematics and computer simulations with applications over multiple fields!
+Previously, I worked in data science and software engineering within the energy and food industries in Mexico.
+I have a background in theoretical and computational physics.